 Satisfactory Academic Progress (SAP) Policy

-Academic progress of aid recipients is reviewed annually at the end of each spring semester.
-After the review, students who do not meet the minimum SAP requirements will be ineligible for financial aid and placed on financial aid suspension.
-Students who request summer aid and appear to be in danger of failing SAP prior to the annual review will be subject to a “hold” on summer aid disbursement until their SAP status can be confirmed.
+Academic progress of aid recipients is reviewed annually.
+For the majority of students, this occurs at the conclusion of spring semester.
+Students in the fully on-line graduate programs taught in 8 week modules will have their progress reviewed at the end of FALL semester.
+After the review, students who do not meet minimum SAP requirements will be ineligible for financial aid and placed on financial aid suspension.
+Students who request summer aid and appear to be in danger of failing SAP prior to the annual review will be subject to a “hold” on summer aid disbursement until their SAP status can be confirmed..